 The android opened its chest and pulled out a glass vial filled with fluid and passed it to her.
 She nodded and drank the fluid, then returned the vial to it.

-Next to her incubation chamber, another human was waking.
+Next to her incubation chamber, another human woke up.
 The woman slowly walked towards the chamber, using the bench for support.

 The man had a strong jaw, perfect features and when they opened, sky-blue eyes.
 He seemed disoriented at first, and the woman smiled, but he didn’t recognise her.